Home > Digital technologies > Virtualisation, cloud, DevOps > Which cloud platform to choose: AWS, Azure or Google Cloud?

 • SaaS (Software as a Service) which offer functionally operational turnkey software that can be marketed directly to end users.

-Also, among the most popular services with the highest visibility, we will find the big hyperscale platforms.
+So among the most popular services with the highest visibility are the big ones hyperscale platforms.
 These are the platforms of suppliers who have fully automated and optimised resource lifecycle management, including Microsoft Azure, Amazon AWS, Google Cloud Platform, IBM Cloud, Oracle Cloud, Alibaba Cloud and Huawei Cloud.

 The market's cloud offering